bdaiinstitute/judo/judo/tasks/README.md

 ## Leap Cube Down
 This works the same way as the LEAP Cube task, but the palm is facing downwards.

+> ⚠️ **Disclaimer** ⚠️
+>
+> This task is currently configured to use up to 64 threads by default (depending on the optimizer)!
+For most users, this is too many, and will be very slow.
+You can adjust this in the GUI or update the default value.

 ## Caltech Leap Cube
 This works the same way as the LEAP Cube task, but uses a modified LEAP hand model from Caltech.

+> ⚠️ **Disclaimer** ⚠️
+>
+> This task is currently configured to use up to 32 threads by default (depending on the optimizer)!
+For many users, this is too many, and will be very slow.
+You can adjust this in the GUI or update the default value.